Pamela Zave

-Pamela Zave (born 1948) is an American computer scientist now working at Princeton University.
-She is known for her work on networking, protocol modeling and verification, telecommunication services, and requirements engineering.
+Pamela Zave (born 1948) is an American computer scientist who works at Princeton University.
+She is known for her work on networking, protocol modeling and verification, telecommunications services, and requirements engineering.
 She was named a Fellow of the Association for Computing Machinery in 2001 and was the 2017 recipient of the Harlan D. Mills Award from the IEEE Computer Society.

 Zave is the author, with Jennifer Rexford, of The Real Internet Architecture: Past, Present, and Future Evolution, published in 2024 by Princeton University Press.

 Education and career

 Zave graduated from Cornell University in 1970 with a bachelor's degree in English.
 She earned her doctorate in computer science from the University of Wisconsin–Madison in 1976 under the name Pamela Zave Smith; her thesis, "Functional equivalence of parallel processes", was supervised by Donald R. Fitzwater.
 She taught at the University of Maryland, College Park from 1975 to 1981 and then joined Bell Labs (which was then part of AT&T).
 She remained in the AT&T part of the Labs through the two corporate splits that formed Bellcore in 1984 and Lucent in 1996 and continued working at AT&T Labs Research through 2017.
 Since then she has been a research associate at Princeton University.